Shanghai massacre: Purge

 Before dawn on 12 April, gang members began to attack district offices controlled by the union workers, including Zhabei, Nanshi, and Pudong.
-Under an emergency decree, Chiang ordered the 26th Army to disarm the workers' militias; that resulted in more than 300 people being killed and wounded.
-The union workers organized a mass meeting denouncing Chiang Kai-shek on 13 April, and thousands of workers and students went to the headquarters of the 2nd Division of the 26th Army to protest.
+Under an emergency decree, Chiang ordered the 26th Army to disarm the workers' militias; the communists were caught unprepared and were outgunned, as serious resistance was only mounted in the headquarters of the General Labor Union and Commercial Press offices where arms were stored, before they too were crushed after the army brought in machine guns and field artillery; that resulted in more than 300 people being killed and wounded.
+The union workers organized a strike action on the orders of Zhou Enlai that denounced Chiang's action on 13 April, and thousands of workers and students marched to the headquarters of the 2nd Division of the 26th Army to protest.
 Soldiers opened fire, killing 100 and wounding many more.
 Chiang dissolved the provisional government of Shanghai, labor unions and all other organizations under Communist control, and reorganized a network of unions with allegiance to the Kuomintang and under the control of Du Yuesheng.
+In Canton, the right-wing Governor also proclaimed martial law and rounded up thousands of communists with scores executed.
+Chinese banks in Canton and Shanghai soon suspended any dealings with Wuhan, with tax collection ceased and daily necessities disappeared from shops in Wuhan.

-Some sources say that over 1,000 Communists and KMT leftists were arrested, some 300 were executed and more than 5,000 went missing; some state that 5,000 Communists and leftists were killed while others claim up to 10,000 were killed.
-Western news reports later nicknamed Gen. Bai "The Hewer of Communist Heads".
+The death toll in Shanghai was never precisely established.
+Some sources stated that over 1,000 Communists and KMT leftists were arrested, with some 300 were executed and more than 5,000 went missing; while others stated up to 5,000 to 10,000 Communists and leftists were killed within the following weeks.
+Western news reports later nicknamed General Bai "The Hewer of Communist Heads".
 Some National Revolutionary Army commanders with Communist backgrounds who were graduates of Whampoa Military Academy kept their sympathies for the Communists hidden and were not arrested, and many switched their allegiance to the CCP after the start of the Chinese Civil War.